 That explains how Kingda Ka's trains tear out of the loading station.
 But how does the winch produce enough thrust to yank the cable down the launch track?
 Hydraulics.

-OK, you can stop scratching your head now.
 Reitz explains that the winch is connected to eight 500-hp hydraulic motors that sit atop a huge reservoir of hydraulic fluid.
 Compressed nitrogen gas forces the fluid through the motors to generate energy.
 The engineer notes that the motors send the energy they create intro giant accumulators and likens the process to blowing up balloons.

-"They store huge amounts of energy, then at the precise moment, poof, they release it," he says.
+"They store huge amounts of energy, then at the precise moment, poof, they release it," Reitz says.
 "They are capable of producing 20,800 peak horsepower."
 For comparison, a car's engine usually delivers about 175 hp.
 We're talking some serious power here.

 Even Faster and Taller?